team-302/team-302.github.io/index.md

 By incorporating these features into the software design, the weather protective cover for solar panels can be made more effective and user-friendly.
 It will provide users with greater control over the cover and ensure that the panels are protected from the elements, maximizing their performance and lifespan.

+**Recommendations for future students**

+1. Learn as much C and Python as you can outside of this class.
+1. Brush up on wiring and breadboarding, as well as learn about different protocols such as SPI and I2C.
+1. Prioritize this class heavily, as assignments are almost back-to-back weekly with little to no breaks in between.
+It is more intense than EGR 304.
+1. Practice soldering as much as possible to improve your PCB design and parts placement skills.
+1. Attend office hours and seek help from the professor or TA early on if you're struggling.
+Also, form study groups with your peers and work on problem sets together to better understand the material and stay on track.

 ## Power Budget

 [Link](/Power_Budget-Power_Budget.md)